Welltower: Acquisitions

 In early 2015, the company purchased all of Aspen Healthcare's four London hospitals for £226 million, including Holly House Hospital, Highgate Hospital, and Parkside Hospital and Cancer Centre, which were then leased back to Aspen for a 25-year terms.

 In August 2015, Welltower formed a joint venture with the Canada Pension Plan Investment Board (CPPIB) to acquire a combined interest of 50.5 percent in a portfolio of medical office buildings in Southern California from healthcare REIT G&L Realty.
 In February 2016, Welltower formed another joint venture with the CPPIB to buy a 97.5 percent interest in senior housing run by Discovery Senior Living in Florida for $555 million.
 The remaining 2.5 percent equity was retained by Discovery, which operates all six properties, known as "Aston Gardens".

 Welltower acquired 19 properties from Vintage Senior Living for $1.15 billion in the Los Angeles and San Francisco areas, in September 2016, making Welltower the largest owner of senior housing in the state.

 In April 2018, Welltower and ProMedica acquired Healthpeak Properties spin-off Quality Care Properties, along with HCR ManorCare, for $4.4 billion.

 In 2025, Welltower acquired Amica Senior Lifestyles from the Ontario Teachers' Pension Plan, for US$4.6 billion and, that June, it acquired NorthStar Healthcare Income REIT for $US900 million in cash.

-In October 2025, the company acquired Barchester Healthcare, a British care home company, for $6.875 billion.
+According to researchers at Corporate Watch, Welltower’s acquisition of the UK’s largest care home providers HC-One and Barchester Healthcare in late 2025 made Welltower the largest single investor in the UK care home industry.
+Barchester Healthcare was acquired for $6.875 billion, the largest ever care home deal.